otammato/Monitoring_and_logging_AWS_CloudWatch/README.md

 # Two-tier monitoring service

+[ Monitoring Linux Bash AWS Cloudwatch ] Create a CI/CD pipeline with GitHub Actions to build the app, then built and push the Docker image to DockerHub

 ## Task:<br>
 Monitor the existing solution.
 The recently added features make the existing solution expected to behave in the following way:
 -  Independent processes will be started up to serve individual client requests.
 These should all be started by the transmogrifier user.